Links on SoundGuys may earn us a commission. Learn more.

 While the software complement is blessedly minimal, the headset still has a couple bells and whistles.
 It comes loaded with four EQ presets you can toggle between using the mode button.
 On top of the default signature sound profile, there’s a bass boost option, a bass and treble boost option, and a vocal boost option.
 I didn’t find a lot of use for them, but they do noticeably change how things sound.

-Gaming with the Turtle Beach Stealth 600 Gen 2
+What is gaming like with the Turtle Beach Stealth 600 Gen 2?

 Gaming with the Turtle Beach Stealth 600 Gen 2 is about as straightforward as it gets.
 The headset we reviewed is designed to work with the PC, PlayStation 4 (and PlayStation 5!) and the Nintendo Switch.
 An Xbox version compatible with both the Xbox One and upcoming Xbox Series X is also available.
 Just plug the headset’s dongle into your platform of choice and that’s all you’ll need to do to get stereo sound streaming through to your ears.
-When the PlayStation 5 launches, the Turtle Beach Stealth 600 Gen 2 with support the platform’s built-in spatial audio standard, but you’ll have to settle for stereo on the PlayStation 4.
+When the PlayStation 5 launches, the Stealth 600 Gen 2 with support the platform’s built-in spatial audio standard, but you’ll have to settle for stereo on the PlayStation 4.

 However, the lack of any virtual surround sound isn’t much of a barrier if you’re not into games like Fortnite or Valorant, which rely on directional audio cues more than most.
 Games like Risk of Rain 2 and League of Legends sounded great.
-On PlayStation 4, the Turtle Beach Stealth 600 Gen 2 nailed the balance between game sounds and music in Persona 4 Royal.
+On PlayStation 4, the Stealth 600 Gen 2 nailed the balance between game sounds and music in Persona 4 Royal.